 If there's one thing Dallas needs, it's another place to get chicken.
 Prayers answered with the DFW arrival of Layne's Chicken Fingers, a baby chain from College Station that's opening its first area location in Allen, at 102 Central Expy., in a former Pollo Tropical space at the southwest corner of McDermott Drive.

-Layne's is an A&M haunt that was founded in 1994, and it's nearly identical to Louisiana chain Raising Cane's.
+Layne's Chicken Fingers is an A&M haunt that was founded in 1994, and it's nearly identical to Louisiana chain Raising Cane's.
 It specializes in chicken fingers, which you can get in a plate, in a sandwich, or in a bucket.
 Other items on the very short menu include crinkle-cut fries, a page out of the book of Shake Shack, which also serves frozen, crinkle-cut fries.

 If crinkle-cut fries are not your thing, there is also potato salad.
 Finally, there is Texas toast.
 A plate combines all those things: chicken fingers, potato, and Texas toast.
 Do not concern yourself with green foods, everything here is tan.